ZupIT/nimbus-docs/layout/index.md

 See ["Part 1: Installing" of the "Getting Started" for Nimbus SwiftUI](../swiftui/getting-started.md#1-Installing).

 # Image Provider
-This class is used to provide local images to the component "layout:image".
+This class is used to provide local images to the components "layout:localImage" and "layout:remoteImage".
 See the examples below of how to implement and set it up.

 ## Android
 The ImageProvider: